Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The flagship F. W. Woolworth store in London's Oxford Street, decorated for the Coronation of H. M. Queen Elizabeth II in 1953

-If one event summed up the hope and expectations of the new Elizabethan age of the 1950s, it was the Coronation of the new young Queen, Elizabeth II.
-The nation had been shocked by the early death of her father King George VI in 1952 - an immensely popular man who, helped by his wife Queen Elizabeth (known to most of us as "the Queen Mother") led the nation through the darkest hours of World War II.
+If one event summed up the hope and aspirations after the World War, it was the Coronation of the new young Queen, Elizabeth II.
+There was talk of a new Elizabethan age.
+The nation had been shocked by the early death of her father King George VI in 1952.
+He had been an immensely popular man who, helped by his wife Queen Elizabeth (known to most of us as "the Queen Mother") led the nation through the darkest days of World War II.

 Her Majesty the Queen stands on the balcony of Buckingham Palace to receive the applause of the crowd, with Prince Phillip, Prince Charles and Princess Anne.
 (Image: The New Bond, 1953, courtesy of the London News Agency)

-How did the new Queen find time not just for her family, but to run the affairs of state not only in the UK but in a new Commonwealth of Nations?
+How did the Sovereign find time not just for her family, but to run the affairs of state not only in the UK but in a new Commonwealth of Nations?

 This four page brochure detailing Woolworths' range of Coronation items was distributed free to customers in the Spring of 1953